themelisx/ElecrowWeatherDisplay/README.md

-# ElecrowWeatherDisplay
+# Elecrow Weather Display
-Weather Display for Elecrow panels using Open Weather
+Weather Display for Elecrow panels 3.5, 5 and 7 inches using Open Weather API.
+_Note: 3.5 inches panel not tested._

 Before you build, go to `Code\include\user_setup.h.example` Create a copy of this file and name it `user_setup.h`